 - Self-motivated with a strong interest in contemporary music.

-- Have completed at least a Bachelor’s degree in music, preferably in music composition.
+- Have completed at least a Bachelor’s degree in music within the last five years, preferably in music composition.

 - Live in the Houston area and have reliable transportation.

-- Have basic knowledge of standard word processing programs.
+- Have basic knowledge of standard word processing and social media programs.

 Timothy Roy composes music steeped in imagery and allusion, which often seeks to conjure a sense of time, place, and feeling.
 His work has been presented nationally and internationally, with performances at the Music Biennale Zagreb, Bowling Green New Music Festival, Toronto Electroacoustic Symposium, Denison University’s “Tutti” New Music Festival, Studio 300 Digital Art & Music Festival, Center of Cypriot Composers, Society for Electro-Acoustic Music in the United States (SEAMUS) National Conference, Sweet Thunder Music Festival, radioCona (Slovenia), and the International Electroacoustic Music Festival of Chile, “Ai-maako.”